makersacademy/takeaway-challenge/README.md

 ## Comments on approach
 I had limited time this weekend and then spent too long trying to get my head around mocking.
-Rather than using the rest of the time working on hashes to get a subtotal etc I thought it would be best to focus on the twillio api to get a functioning text message service.
+Rather than using the rest of the time working on hashes to get a subtotal etc I thought it would be best to focus on the twilio api to get a functioning text message service.

 This was quite a struggle and involved fathoming out how to use ENV variables and the API with test numbers.
 In the end I looked to others to see how to wrap the Twilio API into a class [MSchmidt19](https://github.com/Mschmidt19/takeaway-challenge) and [SimoneSmith](https://github.com/simone-smith/takeaway-challenge).